Ergodicity of unipotent flows and Kleinian groups: Ergodic properties of BMS and BR measures

 \end{enumerate} } \end{definition}

 We will refer to these measures as the BMS and the BR measures respectively for short.
 It is worth mentioning that the Riemannian volume measure, in these coordinates, is $m^{m,m}.$

-A discrete subgroup $\G$ of $G$ is called {\it geometrically finite} if a unit neighborhood of the convex hull $C(\Lambda(\G))$ of the limit set modulo $\G$ has finite volume.
+The quotient $\G\ba C(\Lambda(\Gamma))$ of the convex hull $C(\Lambda(\G))$ of the limit set modulo $\G$ is called the convex core of $\Gamma$, denoted by $C(\G)$.
+A discrete subgroup $\G$ of $G$ is called {\it geometrically finite} if a unit neighborhood of the convex core $C(\G)$ has finite volume.
 It is equivalent to saying that $\G\ba \bH^3$ admits a finite sided fundamental domain.
-A geometrically finite group $\G$ is called {\it convex cocompact} if one of the following three equivalent conditions hold (cf. \cite{Bowditch1993}): \begin{enumerate} \item $\G\ba C(\Lambda(\Gamma))$ is compact; \item $\G\ba \bH^3$ admits a finite sided fundamental domain with no cusps \item $\Lambda(\G)$ consists only of radial limit points: $\xi\in \Lambda(\G)$ is radial if any geodesic ray $\xi_t$ toward $\xi$ returns to a compact subset for an unbounded sequence of $t$. \end{enumerate}
+A geometrically finite group $\G$ is called {\it convex cocompact} if one of the following three equivalent conditions hold (cf. \cite{Bowditch1993}): \begin{enumerate} \item $C(\Gamma)$ is compact; \item $\G\ba \bH^3$ admits a finite sided fundamental domain with no cusps; \item $\Lambda(\G)$ consists only of radial limit points: $\xi\in \Lambda(\G)$ is radial if any geodesic ray $\xi_t$ toward $\xi$ returns to a compact subset for an unbounded sequence of $t$. \end{enumerate}

 The BMS measure is invariant under the geodesic flow.
 Sullivan showed that for $\G$ geometrically finite, it is ergodic and moreover the unique measure of maximal entropy (\cite{Sullivan1984}, \cite{OP}).
-For $\G$ convex cocompact, the support of the BMS measure is compact, as its projection is contained in $\G\ba C(\Lambda(\G))$.
+For $\G$ convex cocompact, the support of the BMS measure is compact, as its projection is contained in $C(\G)$.

 \begin{thm}\cite{FS} If $\G$ is geometrically finite and Zariski dense, the $\PS$ density of any proper Zariski subvariety of $\partial (\bH^3)$ is zero. \end{thm}